Article | Last updated: 2018-08-23 | Ministry of Climate and Environment

-Norway is committed to an ambitious climate policy and has undertaken to reduce global greenhouse gas emissions by the equivalent of 30 per cent of 1990 emissions by 2020.
-Significant measures are taken at home at the same time as measures in other countries are supported.
-50 per cent of Norwegian emissions are regulated through Norway's participation in the EU Emission Trading System (ETS).
-A total of 80% of Norwegian emissions are subject to emissions trading, a CO2 tax, or both.
+Norway is committed to an ambitious climate policy and has a target of 30 % GHG emissions reduction by 2020 relative to 1990 levels.
+About 50 per cent of Norwegian emissions is covered by the EU Emission Trading System (EU-ETS).
+More than 80 per cent of domestic emissions is subject to mandatory emissions trading, a CO2 tax, or both.

 Ministry of Climate and Environment